ENVIRONMENTAL & SOCIAL POLICY

 - We will seek out and continue to support the brands and product that reflect our environmental and our social views.

 - When possible, we will support 'local' (specifically, New Zealand and Australian) brands, and focus more on core and smaller, fledgling brands.
-We are already working with brands such as 3CS, Knut, IRS, Ootz, Globe, Ocean & Earth and Huss.
+We are already working with brands such as Yuki, IRS, Globe, The Core Shot Collective, Ocean & Earth and Dollface.

 - We will continue to question and press our suppliers to improve their actions and provide us with transparency and updated information regarding their practices.